 The above policies leverage the grant control Require app protection policy, which ensures that an Intune App Protection Policy is applied to the associated account within Outlook for iOS and Android prior to granting access.
 If the user isn't assigned to an Intune App Protection Policy, isn't licensed for Intune, or the app isn't included in the Intune App Protection Policy, then the policy prevents the user from obtaining an access token and gaining access to messaging data.

-Finally, follow How to: Block legacy authentication to Azure AD with Conditional Access to block legacy authentication for other Exchange protocols on iOS and Android devices; this policy should target only Office 365 Exchange Online cloud app and iOS and Android device platforms.
+Finally, follow How to: Block legacy authentication to Azure AD with Conditional Access to block legacy authentication for other Exchange protocols on iOS and Android devices; this policy should target only Microsoft Exchange Online cloud app and iOS and Android device platforms.
 This ensures mobile apps using Exchange Web Services, IMAP4, or POP3 protocols with basic authentication cannot connect to Exchange Online.

 Create Intune app protection policies

 App Protection Policies (APP) define which apps are allowed and the actions they can take with your organization's data.
 The choices available in APP enable organizations to tailor the protection to their specific needs.
 For some, it may not be obvious which policy settings are required to implement a complete scenario.
 To help organizations prioritize mobile client endpoint hardening, Microsoft has introduced taxonomy for its APP data protection framework for iOS and Android mobile app management.

 The APP data protection framework is organized into three distinct configuration levels, with each level building off the previous level:

 - Enterprise basic data protection (Level 1) ensures that apps are protected with a PIN and encrypted and performs selective wipe operations.
 For Android devices, this level validates Android device attestation.
 This is an entry level configuration that provides similar data protection control in Exchange Online mailbox policies and introduces IT and the user population to APP.